tayyab-balti/AI-Internship/Day2.md

 - m: total no of training examples (rows)
 - i: iterations of x with respect to y
 - Objective: minimizes J(w,b)

+**Gradient Descent**
+- Gradient descent is an optimization algorithm which is commonly-used to train machine learning models and neural networks by minimizing errors between predicted and actual results.
+It is used for finding values of parameters w and b that minimize the cost function J.

+$$
+w = w - \alpha \frac{\partial J(w, b)}{\partial w}
+$$

 ### Visualization
 ![Linear Regression Flowchart](https://raw.githubusercontent.com/tayyab-balti/AI-Internship/master/Images/house-price-size-regression.svg)